2gis/uniassert/README.md

 The uniassert library is a small collection of useful macros.
 Most of them are designed for assumption checks (and this is a reason behind the library name).

-This library was tested on gcc 4.8, gcc 4.9, clang 3.5 and MSVS 2013, but will probably work on any c++ compiler with c++11 support.
+This library was tested on gcc 4.8+, clang 3.5+ and MSVS 2013+, but will probably work on any c++ compiler with c++11 support.

 ## Assumption checks

 ### Using

+#### UNI_EMPTY_EXPRESSION

+This simple macro does nothing but requires trailing semicolon if is used as single statement.

 #### UNI_ASSERT